putneydm/david_site_jekyll/src/collections/_design/link.markdown

 head: Link
 client: Landmark Communications, circa 2005-2007
 doneFor: Landmark Communications, circa 2005-2007
-project: "Link was an ambitous project to capture a group of readers who had rejected traditional newspapers.
+project: "Link was a legacy-media project to capture the attention of a group of readers who had rejected traditional newspapers.
 It was not just color and photos and pop culture.
-It was a full-on reinvention that proved to be years ahead of its time."
+It was a full-on reinvention of the form that news took that proved to be years ahead of its time.
+I was a cofounder who saw the project into production and guided it to success."
 slides: ['link_1', 'link_2', 'link_3', 'link_14', 'link_13', 'link_4', 'link_5', 'link_6', 'link_7', 'link_8', 'link_9', 'link_10', 'link_11', 'link_12']
 roleDes: [Founder, Design Director]
 design: [Branding, Prototypes, Content Strategy, Visual Design, Typography, Logo Design]